ericom-gideon/docs/docs/apps/redeploying_an_app.md

 	$ ninefold app redeploy_command

 This will give you the command and AUTH_TOKEN necessary to trigger a redeployment that you can insert into any scripts to help you automate redeployments (with passing tests, of course).

-Any further questions can be directed to our LiveChat below, or you are welcome to log a ticket in the Ninefold Portal.